Skip to main content

 There are two types of TNA applications:

-• Individual Access – These are individual applications based on a specific research topic proposed by the applicant that match the specialisms of the host organisation.
+• Individual Access – Tailored placements based on your own specific research topic that matches the specialisms of a chosen host organisation.

 Deadlines